Do you have the ideal distribution mix?

 Let's face it, a new year is in sight and secretly we are all planning ahead already.
 If it isn’t for personal causes (which countries am I going to visit in 2019?) it must be for the company you are working for.
 For many, a new year also means starting with a clean slate, making the new year even better than before.
 As a Hotelier, you probably recognise it all too well, although you might not know where to start yet.
 We are happy to help you with asking you this first question: do you have the ideal online distribution mix at the moment?

-1. Review your current Online Travel Agency (OTA) connections
+1. Compare your current Online Travel Agency (OTA) connections

 Done with reviewing your current distribution mix?
 Then it might be interesting to check out new opportunities.
 In this blog, we tell you more about how to select new OTAs, without losing sight of the identity of your hotel.